top of page

 Crisis Management Training for NGOs and Organisations

-Crisis management training within the SRCM course focuses on how organisations prepare for, respond to, and recover from serious incidents that threaten staff safety, operational continuity, and organisational credibility.
+Crisis management within SRCM focuses on how organisations prepare for, respond to, and recover from serious incidents that threaten people, operations, and organisational credibility.

-At Peritus Global Training, our courses are designed and delivered by practitioners with recent frontline experience across some of the world’s most complex operating environments, including Iraq, Afghanistan, Ukraine, Gaza, Syria, and sub-Saharan Africa.
+Peritus Global Training courses are designed and delivered by practitioners with recent frontline experience across some of the world’s most complex operating environments, including Iraq, Afghanistan, Ukraine, Gaza, Syria, and sub-Saharan Africa.

-Training is delivered in a calm, professional, and non-ego-driven manner.
-The focus is on judgement, proportionate response, and defensible decision-making.
+Training is delivered in a calm, professional, and non-ego-driven manner, with emphasis on judgement, proportionate response, and accountable decision-making.

-We avoid outdated or theatrical scenarios and instead run realistic exercises that directly support safer, more effective NGO operations.
+We avoid outdated or theatrical scenarios and focus instead on realistic exercises that support safer, more effective operations.

 Choose training that genuinely prepares you

-Security, Risk Management & Crisis Management Training - 5 Day course
+Security, Risk Management & Crisis Management Training - 5 Day programme.

-Our Security, Risk Management, and Crisis Management training prepares NGO managers, security focal points, and programme leaders and staff to operate responsibly in complex and high-risk environments.
+This programme prepares NGO managers, security focal points, programme leaders, and operational staff to lead responsibly in complex and high-risk environments.

-This includes deployment to high-risk locations, managing complex security challenges and responding to critical incidents.
+It covers deployment to challenging locations, managing security risks, and responding effectively to critical incidents.

 Participants learn how to: